zubidlo/itb_honours_project/learning_material/2_why_would_I_read_these.md

+> **Recap**
+> - In the last section, I tried to articulate my interest in functional programming and my reasons for working on this project.
+> - In this section, I will try to give you a reader a reason to continue to read these pages.

 ### Why Would I Read These?

 In my experience, writing software is fun.
 For a while at least.
 Let me explain.